-A. End discrimination against LGBTIQ+ people
+B. End discrimination against LGBTQI+ people

 Volt is based on the principles of equality for all, equal opportunities, and the respect of human rights.
 Lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) individuals are subject to discriminatory practices, violence, harassment, and so much more in every realm of their lives.
 LGBTIQ+ individuals each face different challenges and have different needs; there is no one-size-fits-all policy.
 Volt aims to introduce regulations and concrete actions to achieve equality in law and in practice for all.
 By this, we don't mean an abstract concept of equality, but pure equality: we will settle for nothing less.
 We want to ensure that LGBTIQ+ people have access to the same rights and protections as others.
-It is also key to eliminate all forms of discrimination, whether in the private or public sphere, through education, incentivize in the workplace etc. In short, love is love, and it's that simple.
+It is also key to eliminate all forms of discrimination, whether in the private or public sphere, through education, incentivization in the workplace etc. in short, love is love, and it's that simple.

-➤ Legalize marriage for all.
-Unfortunately, in many countries in Europe some people cannot yet get married because of the gender of the person they love.
+Legalize marriage for all.
+Unfortunately, in many countries in Europe, some people cannot yet get married because of the gender of the person they love (Marriage for a same-sex couple is legal in Austria, Belgium, Denmark, Finland, France,

-221 The fact that other types of partnerships exist and are available does not mean that this is acceptable in any way.
+Germany, Ireland, Luxembourg, the Netherlands, Portugal, Malta, Spain, Sweden, and the UK).
+The fact that other types of partnerships exist and are available does not mean that this is acceptable in any way.
 This is why Volt will work to legalize marriage for all across Europe where it is not already the case, in order for heterosexual and homosexual couples to have access to the exact same rights, procedures, and union in the eyes of the state.
+It is necessary to stress that this is not an affront to religion: Volt stands for secular states; as a result, is talking about civil rights and union in front of the state, and not religious ones.